mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

 ## Resource Operations

+The _:name_ in all of the URIs must be the name of a service in MaxScale.

 ### Get a service

 ```
 GET /v1/services/:name
 ```

 Get a single service.
-The _:name_ in the URI must be a valid service name with all whitespace replaced with hyphens.
-The service names are case-insensitive.

 #### Response